A Parent's Guide to Photographing Your Child

 Photos are one of the most important features on your child’s Spotlight profile.
 A photo is worth a thousand words, and in this case, it’s telling casting professionals what your child looks like, how old they are, what ages they can play, what their hair and eye colour is, what role types they can fill, and much more – all before they’ve even visited their CV!

-But children can change a lot in a few years, and if you want to keep their photos current you could end up spending a lot of money on professional photo shoots.
-An alternative would be to take your own photos.
+But children can change a lot, and if you want to keep their photos current you could end up spending a lot of money on professional photo shoots every few months.
+Whilst we would always encourage using a professional photographer where possible, an alternative would be to take your own photos.
 Just because you’re not having photos taken by an experienced photographer in a studio doesn’t mean the photos shouldn’t be ‘professional’ in other ways.

 Some things to keep in mind…